punknight16/raspby-projects/index.markdown

 ### Introduction

 One of the things that's really nice about getting a new computer, of any kind, is starting out with a clean slate.
-There are no poorly ogranized folders  in your home directory, and there are relatively few apps to clutter up your desktop.
+There are no poorly organized folders  in your home directory, and there are relatively few apps to clutter up your desktop.

-Once I got my Reaspberry Pi up and running for the first time, I had a little trouble deciding what to do next.
+Once I got my Raspberry Pi up and running for the first time, I had a little trouble deciding what to do next.
 My first thought was to create a blog, so here we are.
 A blog is an excellent way to organize projects and publish the results.
 Before this Raspberry Pi, I was working on a Macbook Pro.
 All Macbook users can access the terminal, so these concepts apply whether you are using a Raspberry Pi or a Macbook.

 A Macbook has a lot of built-in software for creating content and for entertainment purposes, so my projects could quickly become disorganized, spread across multiple folders and online storage spaces.
-With this Raspberry Pi, I hope to have the entirety of a project stored in a single folder that can act as a single sourc e of truth for that project.
+With this Raspberry Pi, I hope to have the entirety of a project stored in a single folder that can act as a single source of truth for that project.

 ### Core Concepts

-The out of the box software that comes iwth a Raspberry Pi is a little less user firendly than on a Mac, so I want these projects to be really well researched and spec'ed out before I jump into them.
-For most of these projectts, I could probably just find a tutorial on how to code a parituclar solution, but I want to also think through the business-side of things.
-For example, is the project entirely automated or do I need to schedule one hour a week maitning the infrastructure?
+The out of the box software that comes with a Raspberry Pi is a little less user friendly than on a Mac, so I want these projects to be really well researched and spec'ed out before I jump into them.
+For most of these projects, I could probably just find a tutorial on how to code a particular solution, but I want to also think through the business-side of things.
+For example, is the project entirely automated or do I need to schedule one hour a week maintaining the infrastructure?
 Will users be able to adopt using a new tool in their normal workflow or will they need to create a new workflow?
 And last but not least, when is it time to wind up the project?

 For this blog, I've spent a little bit of time going through a "core concepts analysis" before starting.
 For the core concepts analysis, I wrote out everything that seems important for a blog, and then listed the potential value of each concept.

 Blog Concept | Potential Value | Total Value
 ---|---|---
 1. Content | 15% | 15%
-2. Posting Platoform | 4% | 19%
+2. Posting Platform | 4% | 19%
 3. Image Hosting | 1% | 20%
 4. Content Delivery Network (CDN) | 2% | 22%
 5. Analytics Toolset | 8% | 30%